-UnifiedPush is specifications and tools that let the user choose how push notifications are delivered.
+UnifiedPush is a set of specifications and tools that lets the user choose how push notifications are delivered.
 All in a free and open source way.

 Apps need to support the UnifiedPush protocol before they can use self-hosted push notifications.
 See the application list.
 If an app isn’t in there, feel free to ask in the UnifiedPush Matrix (bridged on Libera Chat IRC) or ask the application’s dev team.

 You should use the UnifiedPush connector library for your framework.
 If it doesn’t already exist for your framework/language, contributions are welcome.

 iOS doesn’t support running services in the background, so running a UnifiedPush distributor won’t be possible without jailbreaking or Apple’s approval for the foreseeable future.
 If someone has a solution, share that in the chat.

 Yes!
 UnifiedPush doesn’t define a transport between the provider and the distributor.
 Just implement the UnifiedPush distributor API, and your service will be compatible with any existing app that uses UnifiedPush!

 UnifiedPush was born in the OpenPush chat.
 There are some similar core ideas as well; but operationally, the projects are not related.
 The goals of the projects are the same, except UnifiedPush allows for various different distributors rather than one.